 - The student is aged 25 or over at the start of the AY. - The student married or entered into a civil partnership before the beginning of the AY.
 This applies whether or not the marriage/civil partnership is still subsisting. - The student's parents have died: - This applies immediately when both parents die. - Where the household income assessment is based on the income of one parent only and that parent dies, no parental income is required for the whole of the AY, even if the deceased parent has a partner.
 If the other parent is still alive, the student's independence from the surviving parent must be established at the start of the next AY. - SFW is satisfied that neither of the student's parents can be found or that it is not reasonably practicable to get in touch with them. - The student is irreconcilably estranged from their parents.
-This would be the case where: - The student has communicated with neither of their parents for the period of one year before the beginning of the AY; or - The student can demonstrate on other grounds that they are irreconcilably estranged from their parents. - The student was looked after by a local authority throughout a 13 week period in aggregate between the student's 14th birthday and the first day of the first academic year of the course.
-The student's parents are living outside the EU and SFW is satisfied that the assessment of parental income would place them in jeopardy, or that it would not be reasonably practicable for them to send a contribution to the UK. - The student has been self supporting for periods prior to the start of the first AY of the course amounting in aggregate to at least three years.
+This would be the case where: - The student has communicated with neither of their parents for the period of one year before the beginning of the AY or

-The student has care of a person under the age of 18 on the first day of the AY.
+- The student can demonstrate on other grounds that they are irreconcilably estranged from their parents. - The student was looked after by a local authority throughout a 13 week period or more in aggregate between the student's 14th birthday and the first day of the first academic year of the course. - The student's parents are living outside the EU and SFW is satisfied that the assessment of parental income would place them in jeopardy, or that it would not be reasonably practicable for them to send a contribution to the UK. - The student has been self supporting for periods prior to the start of the first AY of the course amounting in aggregate to at least three years. - The student has care of a person under the age of 18 on the first day of the AY.
 Once they are assessed as independent on this basis, the student keeps this status for the remainder of the period of study.
-A student can be considered as having care of a person under the age of 18 if they look after the child and the child lives with them, irrespective of the student's relationship with the child.
+A student can be considered as having care of a person under the age of 18 if they look after the child and the child lives with them, irrespective of the student's relationship with the child. - Student with Section 67 leave declares themselves as independent.
+These students are likely to come under the independent category as they would have entered the UK as unaccompanied asylum-seeking children. - This does not apply to dependent children of an individual with Section 67 leave, evidence will be required if they declare themselves as independent.